mgodwin/dotfiles/README.markdown

 Your dotfiles are how you personalize your system.
 These are mine.
 They should work on 'nix and OSX.
 Additional setup tasks will be present for 'nix, but it will guide you through what to do.
+These are specifically for **bash**.

 ## Philosophy